Shreyas-SAS/Pingpong/README.md

 ## Project Intro

-Base pythyon implementation of old game of pingpong built using the pygame library in python. <br>
+Base python implementation of old game of pingpong built using the pygame library in python. <br>
-the project was made with aim to portray experience in python game development to get a project at SugarLabs organisation in GSoC.
+the project was made with aim to portray experience in python game development to get a project at **SugarLabs** organisation in **GSoC**.

 ---